Advocacy and Organizational Development MEd

 - preparing schools, communities and organizations to advocate on their own behalf;

 - building diverse and inclusive relationships and teams; and

 - conducting research for an organization or community.

-The goal of the program is to develop civic-minded individuals who support organizations and communities through informed research, theory, and skills, including rigorous study of advocacy, organizational dynamics, community engagement, and nonprofit organizations.
-Classroom instruction and assignments draw on students’ experience along with training in conceptual, theoretical, and methodological applications.
+The goal of the program is to develop civic-minded individuals who support organizations, communities and nonprofit organizations through community engagement; informed research; organizational dynamics; and theory and skills, including rigorous study of advocacy.
+Classroom instruction and assignments draw on students’ experience along with training in conceptual, theoretical and methodological applications.